addisonhall/generatepress-child/README.md

 I've included an [Affinity Designer](https://affinity.serif.com/en-us/) file to create the `screenshot.png` for the child theme.
 Of course you can use whatever you like to make your 1200x900 PNG or JPEG file to suit your needs.

 ### Other

+#### How I use the Members plugin

+To enable the settings I have in place for the Editor role, all that currently needs to be done is to enable the "Edit Theme Options" under "Appearance" for the Editor role (start by looking under Users > Roles in WordPress).
+This will enable Menus and Widgets for Editors in WordPress.

 #### Margin fix for Lightweight Grid Columns